iliesdragos/iliesdragos/README.md

 ![Banner](image.png)

-I am a first-year master's student in **Business Modeling and Distributed Computing** at **Babeș-Bolyai University** (FSEGA), with a bachelor's degree in **Economic Informatics**.
+I am a first-year master's student in **Business Modeling and Distributed Computing** at **Babeș-Bolyai University** (FSEGA), with a bachelor's degree in **Informatics and Economics**.
 Passionate about combining technology with business insights, I leverage my programming and data analysis skills to develop innovative solutions.
 As a **Software Engineer** and **Data Analyst**, I enjoy collaborating with teams and continuously learning to improve.
 My ambition and commitment to excellence make me a dedicated contributor in any setting.
 I am proactive in seeking feedback to enhance my work.

 ## 🛠 Programming Languages
 [![C++](https://img.shields.io/badge/C++-00599C?style=for-the-badge&logo=c%2B%2B&logoColor=white)](https://isocpp.org/)